sinanates17/Huggeds-Keymode-Converter/README.md

 Instructions:

 - Customize the config.ini in a text editor like notepad to your liking.
+- Delete the .gitkeep file in the Input folder
 - Copy the .osu files you want to convert into the Inputs folder.
 - Run the .exe
 - Converts are in the Outputs folder!
 Drag them back into the beatmap folder and you should be able to play it!